dowdian/Dowdian.DNN.DowdianChat/README.md

 - Microsoft.Owin
 - Microsoft.Owin.Security

-have been rolled back to version 2.1.0, despite the fact that it has been depricated.
-This is because the Microsoft.Owin.Security package seems to be incompatible with DNN 9.
+have been rolled back to version 2.1.0, despite the fact that it has been deprecated.
+This is because these packages seem to be incompatible with DNN 9.

 ## Additional Reading
 - https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/tutorial-getting-started-with-signalr-and-mvc